lschroyer/MIDS_W210Capstone_Fall22_AniML/fastapi_ui/app/pages/home.md

 1. <span style="color:black"> **Filter & Review**</span>

     Upload your unfiltered images and we'll auto sort them by if the image contains an object or is empty!
 You can then review and adjust the filtering model results before saving the images that contain the animals or objects of interest.
+You can then save all the images that have objects of interest in them.
+If that's all you need, your done!
+However, if you'd like our AniML to classify what type of objects are in each non-empty photo, continue on to step 2.

 2. <span style="color:black"> **Label**</span>